Good Pizza, Great Pizza: Gameplay

 Players take on the role of an Ovenist, a pizza maker who runs a pizza shop.
 The goal is to fulfill customer orders and compete with a rival pizza shop across the street.
 As customers arrive with unique orders and personalities, the player must balance speed and accuracy in following the pizza-making process, which includes making dough, selecting a sauce, adding toppings, baking, slicing, boxing, and delivering the pizza to the customer at the counter.
 The main rival is Alicante who pops in the store as the player progresses through the story.

 While players spend money on ingredients, they also make a profit, which can be used to purchase upgrades such as new ingredients, better equipment, or necessary repairs.
 Players must learn how to balance using a good amount of ingredients and choosing to use less in order to save money.
 Some ingredients can be purchased, while others are obtained by growing plants that require daily watering to ensure a steady supply.
 Toppings are not labeled in the kitchen, so as more ingredients are purchased and the options fill up the screen, players must remember the specific toppings based on sight.
 The game begins to rely more on memory and motor skills as players must scan for what they need.

 There are over 100 unique customers in the game and each has a different personality and look.
 As more customers order, the game's story develops.
 There are two recognizable, reoccurring homeless customers and stop in to ask you for free food.
 If the player chooses to give them help, they will return and assist the shop in different ways.
 Other customers may come in with money, but it may not be enough to cover the whole order.
 The player needs to decide whether to accept the order or not.

-Some customers place straight-forward orders, while others aren't so clear and make the order process complicated.
-There are many ways that orders will be personalized.
-This includes the right amount of toppings, cheese, and sauce, and how many slices customers may want.
-Some may even ask for nothing at all.
+In the game some customers place straight-forward orders, while others aren't so clear and make the process complicated.
+There are many ways that the orders will be personalized.
+This includes the right amount of toppings, cheese, and sauce, and any amount of slices customers may want.
+Some customers may even ask for nothing at all.
 Thousands of combinations can be made.
 It is up to the player to navigate the tricky ordering process and learn what the customer wants.
 If a customer is given the wrong order, players must issue a refund.
 If players are confused by what the customer is asking for, they can ask the customer once for clarification and also refer to the order receipt.
 Happy customers will leave tips.

 As players progress through Good Pizza, Great Pizza, they learn about the unique world within it.
 There is an in-game news network called Pizza News Network (PNN) that discusses all pizza-related news.
 It is a spoof of CNN.